mesosphere/d2iq-engineering-blog/content/posts/etcd-performance-benchmarking/index.md

 ## Benchmarking via etcd metrics

-For real time monitoring and debugging, you can use etcd metrics. etcd [reports](https://etcd.io/docs/v3.4/metrics/) some **metrics** to [Prometheus](https://prometheus.io/) that can help you distinguish between the previous cases:
+For real time monitoring and debugging, you can use etcd metrics. etcd reports [**metrics**](https://etcd.io/docs/v3.4/metrics/) to [Prometheus](https://prometheus.io/) that can help you distinguish between the previous cases:

 - **wal\_fsync\_duration\_seconds**
 - **backend\_commit\_duration\_seconds**